Sasha De Sola: Career

 Reviewing her debut as Princess Aurora in The Sleeping Beauty, the San Francisco Chronicle wrote she “finds an emotional line through this passive character and molds steps into statements”.
 On a mixed bill performance which includes Bespoke and Hummingbird, The Guardian noted De Sola "transformed from the prim perfection of a pageant queen in Bespoke to earnest, lyrical dancer of Hummingbird in the time it took to change costumes."

-Outside of San Francisco Ballet, De Sola has appeared in international galas in United States, Malaysia and Estonia.
+Outside of San Francisco Ballet, De Sola has appeared in international galas in the United States, Malaysia and Estonia.
 In 2018, a bilingual children's book based on De Sola's life, On Tiptoes - De Puntitas was published.

 Selected repertoire

 De Sola's repertoire with the San Francisco Ballet includes: